 Irish-Australian cellist and composer Ilse de Ziah has a deep passion for composing, arranging and performing music for the cello.
 Using traditional Irish melodies as source material, she creates contemporary arrangements perfectly suited for the cello.
 With the marriage of classical detail and folkloric tradition, this makes for a transcendent musical experience.

-Ilse’s second album of Irish music and solo cello compositions will be released in 2019, her next music documentary is in pre-production, and she preparing to publish her fourth book of solo cello music.
+Ilse’s second album of Irish music and solo cello compositions will be released in 2020, her next music documentary is in pre-production, and she preparing to publish her fourth book of solo cello music, Sacred Irish Music.

 You can expect to enjoy a concert of Irish and Celtic influenced music played by an accomplished cellist with inspiring depth and vivacity.

 Ilse hold a Masters in Music (1st class honours) from Cork School of Music, tutors BMus chamber music at UCC, University College Cork, a member of the Quiet Music Ensemble, performing an Irish style of ‘deep listening‘ music in European contemporary music festivals, is musical director of the Cork Light Orchestra, runs the Scarlet String Quartet, and holds an annual Irish Cello Retreat: https://cello.ie.

 She performed as actor/musician in award winning theatre shows in Cork and London, including Dido & Aeneas and Pagliacci at the Everyman Theatre, Cork, was principal cellist of the Cork Opera House Concert Orchestra, Dance shows with Liz Roche Dance Company and the Cork Opera House production of “Prodijig – The Revolution”.

 She also is co-artistic director of the Midleton Arts Festival.

 Ilse composed film music for the European Space Agency, for dance and short films and composes and publishes solo cello music for her online store Play Cello Music and as a Signature artist with musicnotes.com